Getting further with SKS

 Removing kube-proxy from your cluster

-Some CNI plugins support replacement of kube-proxy in favor of internal better-optimized solution.
+Some CNI plugins support replacement of kube-proxy in favor of internal better-optimized solutions.

-NOTE: If you deploy your SKS clusters with a pre-configured CNI plugin, you are NOT concerned by this situation as this is already handled by our SKS orchestrator.
+Please note that if you deploy your SKS clusters with a pre-configured CNI plugin, this is already handled by our SKS orchestrator and does not apply to your situation.

 from the kube-system